LOTI Heroes

 Brigade Bar + Kitchen

-Brigade Bar + Kitchen, housed inside a Grade II-listed former fire station in London Bridge, serves up classic British grub and helps bring those who are vulnerable and isolated, have experienced homelessness or spent time in prison into the hospitality industry by offering training and career support.
+Brigade Bar + Kitchen, housed inside a Grade II-listed former fire station in London Bridge, serves up food cooked over live fire and helps bring those who are vulnerable and isolated, have experienced homelessness or spent time in prison into the hospitality industry by offering training and career support.
 The restaurant is a partner of the Beyond Food Foundation, which runs the programmes for vulnerable adults, bringing good, fresh food into their lives and teaching cooking skills to help build confidence and establish a sense of purpose.
 The money you spend eating at Brigade goes straight back into working with more apprentices.

 thebrigade.co.uk